Gluten Free Shepherds Pie, It’s easy to make Paleo and Whole30 too, perfect comfort food for your whole family!

 OK, maybe not the snuggies, but for sure the comfort food.

-And nothing says comfort food more than pie, and my paleo Shepherd’s Pie is one of my most popular recipes year round and with good reason.
+And nothing says comfort food more than pie, and my gluten free Shepherd’s Pie is one of my most popular recipes year round and with good reason.
 It’s one of those insanely delicious recipes that’s really a breeze to make, and this sort of pie has not pastry to fool with, just a simple topping of mashed potatoes.

 It’s one of those insanely delicious recipes that’s really a breeze to make, and this sort of pie has not pastry to fool with, just a simple topping of mashed potatoes.